In this article

 Where to buy a California fishing license

-Buy online through CDFW at wildlife.ca.gov/licensing.
+Buy online through the CDFW Online License Service (opens in a new tab).
 Print your license or use the CDFW mobile app to display it on your phone.
 The CDFW app also stores report cards and lets you submit harvest reports electronically.

 In person, licenses are sold at CDFW offices, sporting goods retailers, bait-and-tackle shops, and many marinas and party-boat landings.
 The CDFW Online License Service is the fastest option for first-time buyers.